adrien-bon/bevy_ecs_tiled/README.md

 ** **VERY EARLY BUILD - EXPECT BUGS AND BREAKING CHANGES** **

 This crate is currently in a very early state while I build the basics.
-I'm still new to Bevy so I'm learning as I go.
+I'm new to Bevy (but not new to Rust or game dev) so I'm learning as I go.

 The code was originally copied from the Tiled example in `bevy_ecs_tilemap`, plus the fix from [this PR](https://github.com/StarArawn/bevy_ecs_tilemap/pull/429).

-Contributions are welcome.
+If you can contribute, please do!

+If you would like to contribute but don't know where to start, [click here](https://github.com/stevepryde/bevy_ecs_tiled/discussions/1).

 ## Features